fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> Is is recommended that you copy the files of the `js` folder from `fusioncharts-suite-xt` download package to your project folder.
+> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains **fusioncharts.py** file under `fusioncharts-suite-xt > integrations > django > fusioncharts-wrapper` folder.
 The folder structure is shown below:

 ![Django Js Folder]({% site.baseurl %}/gif/django-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `django` folder in the FusionCharts Suite XT package.
+> The `django` folder in the FusionCharts Suite XT package is available from v3.13.0.

 > It is recommended that you copy the `fusioncharts.py` file from `fusioncharts-suite-xt > integrations > django > fusioncharts-wrapper` to the `STATIC` folder in your project's folder.